1. WorkStep Knowledge Base

 • View Point in Time Surveys that are shared with them

-Creating a Point-in-Time survey
+Creating a Point in Time survey

 For those with Point In Time Survey Creator permissions, building a launching a survey can be done through the survey creation wizard.
 Here are the steps that will need to be complete (note that each step must be complete as a prerequisite to move onto the next.
 This is to prevent surveys from accidentally being launched if not complete):